When analyzing data on Google Ads, it’s easy to become overwhelmed. There are dozens of reporting features and countless metrics to asses.

-The Biggest Changes report should be the first report you check, daily or weekly, on AdWords.
+The Biggest Changes report should be the first report you check, daily or weekly, on Google Ads.

 Instead of running through your entire account trying to figure out what’s happening, use the Biggest Changes report to get the big picture.
 Then you can dive deep into each campaign.

-Another fantastic report in AdWords can be found at the campaign, ad group and keyword levels depending on where you want to focus your efforts, and it’s called:
+Another fantastic report in Google Ads can be found at the campaign, ad group and keyword levels depending on where you want to focus your efforts, and it’s called:

 The Auction Insights report